01one/MinimalFlow-wp-theme/readme.txt

 == Description ==

-Flow WP Theme is a modern, responsive, and extremely lightweight WordPress theme, ideal for blogging.
-It is designed with simplicity in mind, making it perfect for poetry and art-related articles.
-Programmers will appreciate its streamlined and fast performance.
+MinimalFlow WP Theme is a modern, minimalist, and extremely lightweight WordPress theme, designed for a clean and focused blogging experience.
+It is perfect for poetry and art-related articles, offering a calm, streamlined environment for users.
+Programmers will appreciate its fast and efficient performance.

 Features:
-- Simplified design for easy blogging
+- Simplified and minimalist design for a focused blogging experience
-- Best suited for poetry and art-related articles
+- Ideal for poetry and art-related content
-- Programmer-friendly with fast and simplified code
+- Programmer-friendly with optimized, clean code
-- Uses Semantic UI for a clean and modern look
+- Utilizes Semantic UI for a modern and stylish appearance
 - Extremely lightweight and fast

-== Installation ==

-1. Upload the `flow-wp-theme` folder to the `/wp-content/themes/` directory.
-2. Go to Appearance → Themes in your WordPress dashboard.
-3. Activate the theme.

 == GitHub Repository ==

 For more information and to contribute, visit the [GitHub repository](https://github.com/01one/flow-wp-theme).